Georgia Power: Transition to renewables and Plant Mitchell shutdown

 Georgia Power asked the state's public service commission for approval to convert the coal-fired Plant Mitchell to run on wood fuel.
 If approved, the retrofit would have begun in 2011 and the biomass plant would have started operating in mid-2012.
 The 96 MW biomass plant would have run on surplus wood from suppliers within a 100 mi radius of the plant, which is located near Albany, Georgia.
 However, in 2014, the company announced it was decertifying the plant and intended to close its operations by April 2015; Plant Mitchell was shut down in 2016; as of 2022, discharged water from the plant's ash pond is being monitored.
+More recently, under the company's 2025 Integrated Resource Plan, regulators approved keeping several other coal-fired units online beyond their previously planned retirement dates in order to meet rising demand from data centers (see above).

 Generating facilities

-Georgia Power owns and operates a total of 46 generating plants which include hydroelectric dams, fossil fueled generating plants and nuclear power plants, which provide electricity to more than 2.4 million customers in all but four of Georgia's counties.
+Georgia Power owns and operates a total of 46 generating plants which include hydroelectric dams, fossil fueled generating plants and nuclear power plants, which provide electricity to more than 2.8 million customers in all but four of Georgia's counties.
+As of December 31, 2024, the company's combined generating capacity was approximately 14.8 million kilowatts, and its 2024 energy mix was approximately 40 percent natural gas and oil, 29 percent nuclear, 16 percent coal, 8 percent renewables, and 2 percent hydroelectric.